Student Support Services

 The Center for Global Education and Engagement is in charge of all the international procedures.
 We have international student advisors who can help advise you on academic resources, on-campus employment procedures, post-graduate employment procedures and more.

-At the College, there are a variety of academic services which are available to help you succeed such as Academic Advisement, Student Learning Center, Educational Opportunity Program and more.
+At the University, there are a variety of academic services which are available to help you succeed such as Academic Advisement, Student Learning Center, Educational Opportunity Program and more.